jannikmi/multivar_horner/paper/paper.md

 Obtaining an analytical, multidimensional and nonlinear representation of a system opens up many possibilities.
 With so called "interpolation response surface methods"[@michelfeitresponse] for example a system can be analysed and optimised.

+The commercial software [`Maple`](https://www.maplesoft.com/support/help/Maple/view.aspx?path=convert%2Fhorner) offers the ability to compute multivariate Horner factorisations. `multivar_horner` however is the first open source implementation of a multivariate Horner scheme.
+The `Wolfram Mathematica` framework supports [univariate Horner factorisations](https://reference.wolfram.com/language/ref/HornerForm.html)
+The `Julia` package [StaticPolynomials](https://github.com/JuliaAlgebra/StaticPolynomials.jl) has a functionality similar to `multivar_horner`, but it does not support computing Horner factorisations.

-[NumPy](https://numpy.org/doc/stable/reference/routines.polynomials.polynomial.html) [@numpy] offers functionality to represent and manipulate polynomials of dimensionality up to 3.
+[`NumPy`](https://numpy.org/doc/stable/reference/routines.polynomials.polynomial.html) [@numpy] offers functionality to represent and manipulate polynomials of dimensionality up to 3.
-SymPy offers the dedicated module [sympy.polys](https://docs.sympy.org/latest/modules/polys/index.html) for symbolically operating with polynomials.
+`SymPy` offers the dedicated module [`sympy.polys`](https://docs.sympy.org/latest/modules/polys/index.html) for symbolically operating with polynomials.
+As stated in the [documentation](https://mattpap.github.io/masters-thesis/html/src/algorithms.html#evaluation-of-polynomials), `SymPy` does not use Horner factorisations for polynomial evaluation in the multivariate case.
-[Sage](https://doc.sagemath.org/html/en/reference/polynomial_rings/index.html) covers the algebraic side of polynomials.
+[`Sage`](https://doc.sagemath.org/html/en/reference/polynomial_rings/index.html) covers the algebraic side of polynomials.
-The Julia package [StaticPolynomials](https://github.com/JuliaAlgebra/StaticPolynomials.jl) has a similar functionality, but it does not support computing Horner factorisations.

 `multivar_horner` has no functions to directly interoperate with other software packages.
 The generality of the required input parameters (coefficients and exponents) however still ensures the compatibility with other approaches.